AdityaNarayan29/masstCampus/MVP.md

   Plan for hands-on training and support for all user roles (admins, teachers, staff) during and after migration .

 - **Future-Proofing:**
-  Design the system to be extensible, allowing for easy addition of modules like gradebook, scheduling, parent portals, and analytics .
+  Design the system to be extensible, allowing for easy addition of modules like gradebook, scheduling, parent portals, and analytics.

----

-**Would you like a “Weekly Development Gantt + Team Responsibilities Table” in .mdx format, mapping out who does what, with dependencies, for your 4-person core team?
-This can help ensure accountability and smooth progress through each phase.**

 ---